-The BPW offers you the necessary knowledge with numerous seminars, workshops and forums.
-In addition, a large network of over 300 experts is available to provide you with advice and support.
-Our events - such as contact nights and award ceremonies - give you the opportunity to establish important contacts with accelerators and start-up centers, banks and companies, politicians and multipliers, so that your start-up can quickly gain momentum after the launch.
+The BPW Academy offers you a wide range of seminars, workshops and forums to gain the necessary knowledge.
+Our networking events give you the opportunity to make valuable contacts with accelerators, start-up centres, banks, companies and representatives from politics and business.
+In this way, you can ensure that your start-up quickly gains momentum after launch.

-Knowledge and network are the booster for your start-up, our prize money is an accelerator.
-We award a five-figure start-up grant to one of the top 10 teams in each phase of the competition.
-You can participate in any of the three phases.
-You can join at any time during the current competition year.
+Knowledge and networking are the keys to success, and our prize money is an additional incentive.
+Among the top 10 teams in each phase of the competition will receive a five-figure prize.
+You can take part in any of the three phases and you can enter at any time during the current competition year.
+Thanks to numerous sponsors from politics and business, all of our programmes are free of charge and open to all sectors.

-Whether knowledge offers, consultations and feedback, events or competition participation - the extensive support offers of the BPW remain free of charge and open to all sectors in this BPW year thanks to numerous sponsors from politics and business.